microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

       displayName: Deactivate maintenance mode on production
 ```

+The pipeline is triggered when a migration is pushed to the main branch.
+The pipeline will then build the application,
+set the production and staging app in maintenance mode, apply the migration and
+swap the production and staging slots.

 ## Closing remarks
 When planning a maintenance window for a database migration, it's important to
 consider the following:

-1) Identify the right time: Choose a time period that has the least impact on end users, such as during off-peak hours or weekends.
+1) Identify the right time: Choose a time that has the least impact on end users, such as during off-peak hours or weekends.

 2) Communicate with stakeholders: Notify all stakeholders, including customers and internal teams, of the planned maintenance window well in advance.
 This will give them ample time to plan and prepare for the interruption in service.